 No surprises here.
 Heading off the beaten path with your puppy pal during the winter months will require a good pair of winter hiking snow boots.
 You can leave those sneakers in the shoe closet yet again.
 Because it’s sometimes hard to know where the trail will lead you, wear waterproof snow boots designed for walking long distances in deep snow.
 Ankle support and deep treads will be the two most important features these winter snow boots have to offer.
 A solid pair of snow pants, a warm winter coat, and some good hand warmers are also important must-haves for long winter hikes.

 You, your four-legged friend, and your physician have come to a rock-solid agreement: no more spontaneous spending sprees, no more rawhides under the covers, and absolutely no more skipping your daily walk.
 The three of you shook on it and everything.
 So, it’s official.
 The only thing left to do is lace up your tennis shoes...Wait!
 Unfortunately, your walking shoes won’t even do for 20 minute sidewalk excursions during the winter.
 Once again, you’ll want to wear slip-resistant snow boots instead.
 They’ll give you the traction you’ll need while walk through all of the snow, ice, and salt that make slushy winter sidewalks more hazardous than you may have expected.

 At this point you may need to just consider those tennis shoes of yours to be on a bit of a winter vacation because they’ll be of no use to you until after the spring thaw.
-By then you and your fur baby will be splashing through sloppy mud puddles and dodging raindrops during your walks...Tennis shoes aren’t exactly reliable spring dog walking footwear either, now are they?
+By then you and your fur baby will be splashing through sloppy mud puddles and dodging raindrops during your walks...Tennis shoes aren’t exactly reliable spring dog-walking footwear either, now are they?
 Cue the rain boots, dog lovers.
-While watching your pooch play in the rain puddles as the weather starts to get warm may be your favorite sight, walking through the front door drenched head to toe is not the greatest feeling.
+While watching your pooch play in the rain puddles as the weather starts to get warm might be your favorite sight, walking through the front door drenched head to toe is not the greatest feeling.
 A warm, waterproof pair of rain boots and an adorable rain jacket are springtime musts!